Telehealth with Recovery Centers of America

 In order to utilize video conferencing, you will need to connect from a device with a camera and a microphone.
 If you can’t connect via video for a group session, you can always dial in via the telephone.
 However, video is always the preference.

 Reach out to RCA at 1-800-RECOVERY.
 Our Treatment Advisors will verify your insurance, answer any questions you may have, and get you set up for our outpatient services via telehealth.
 You will receive a Webex meeting invite via email for all scheduled sessions.
 This will be generated by either your therapist (for outpatient sessions and inpatient family sessions) or the facility’s centralized scheduler for visitation.
-Follow these steps in order to connect to your meeting at the scheduled time.

 *Please note: the video recommends connecting to the meeting with your computer’s audio.
 RCA is strongly recommending you use the phone-in option for audio.
 If you do choose computer audio, headphones are needed to prevent audio reverbs and echoes

 Recovery Center of America has made my life so much more manageable.
 After changing to telehealth I was a little worried it would not be as effective.
 While it is different it is definitely helping me cope with so many of my issues.
-I thank everyone for all their help and RCA is amazing.” – RCA Patient
+I thank everyone for all their help and RCA is amazing.” – RCA client